onyx144/InputBox-Component/README.md

 # React-component-MUI
-React components written by me, which I use when working with the MUI library
+React + typscript components written by me, which I use when working with the MUI library This component using the MUI library is designed for a number of inputs that in different situations (registration, profile editing, etc.) need to be used in the project.